vsmejkal/chrome-workspaces/test/Test Plan.md

 - Rename the `Blue` workspace to `Red`
 - Open the page context menu with secondary mouse button
 - EXP There are two menu items: `Green` and `Red`

+## 11. Options

+### 11.1 Keep open other workspaces
+- PREQ 2.3
+- Open extension Options and set 'Other workspaces' to `Keep open`
+- Close `Blue` workspace and open it again
+- EXP `Green` workspace window has stayed open

+### 11.2 Minimize other workspaces
+- PREQ 2.3
+- Open extension Options and set 'Other workspaces' to `Minimize`
+- Close `Blue` workspace and open it again
+- EXP `Green` workspace window has been minimized

+### 11.2 Close other workspaces
+- PREQ 2.3
+- Open extension Options and set 'Other workspaces' to `Close`
+- Close `Blue` workspace and open it again
+- EXP `Green` workspace window has been closed